Small Business Funding

 How does a childcare center qualify?

-Lenders mostly look at three things: how long you have been operating, your monthly revenue through your business bank account, and your credit history.
+Funders mostly look at three things: how long you have been operating, your monthly revenue through your business bank account, and your credit history.
 Consistent tuition deposits carry real weight.
-Newer centers or owners with past credit bruises still have options - just a different set of lenders.
+Newer centers or owners with past credit bruises still have options - just a different set of funders.
 If your credit is a concern, our guide on funding with bad credit walks through what still works.

 To move quickly, have your basics ready: a few months of business bank statements, your license and any required certifications, and a simple picture of your monthly enrollment.
 See the full list in documents needed for business funding.
 Advertised funding runs from $5,000 to $2 million depending on your revenue and the product.